ghulam-murtazaa/story-prompt/README.md

 Fork a copy of this repository to your Github account and when you have completed the project below, send a link to ben@commonpaper.com.

+## Instructions to run script

+- Clone the repository: `git clone https://github.com/ghulam-murtazaa/story-prompt.git`
+- Install ruby version 2.7.2 if not already installed
+- For creating story: ruby ./script/story_prompt
+- For viewing the statistics of stories
 ## Project

 ### Story Prompt Generator